 Stid: Ha - second-hand is right!
 No publisher today will print stories set on a traditional Mars - the old Mars with a breathable atmosphere and ancient races of Martians.
 So when you've read all of that old stuff, that's it, you've run out; there isn't any more.
 The OSS is dead; let it lie.
 Concentrate on something else.
 Read Kim Stanley Robinson for a realistic take on how to live on Mars...

 Zendexor: Wait - not quite so fast.
 Publishers have had a change of heart.
-Writers have recently been commissioned specially to write tales set on the traditional Old Mars and Old Venus, collected in anthologies thus named.
+Writers have recently been commissioned specially to write tales set on the traditional Old Mars and Old Venus, collected in anthologies thus named, and then there's the even newer, upcoming series Vintage Worlds.
 But I agree that by and large the fan of planetary romance has a problem, the simple problem of wanting more.
 What exists is never enough for the hungry sword-and-planet fan...